The Graveyard Book: Plot

-The story begins as the man Jack murders three members of a family (later revealed to be the Dorian family), but fails to kill the youngest child, a one-and-a-half-year-old boy.
-Unknown to him, the toddler has climbed out of his crib to explore.
-The child crawls out of the house and up a hill to a graveyard where ghosts find him.
-His mother, as a ghost, asks them to protect the child, and they argue about whether to do this until the Lady on the Grey (implied to be the Angel of Death) appears and states "The dead should have charity".
-The ghosts accept, and Mrs. Owens (the ghost who first discovered the baby) and her husband, Mr. Owens, become his adoptive parents.
-The baby is named Nobody Owens (since Mrs. Owens declares "He looks like nobody except himself") and is granted the Freedom of the Graveyard, which allows Nobody to pass through solid objects when in the graveyard, including its gates.
-The caretaker Silas (subsequently implied to be an ancient and formerly evil vampire, now reformed) agrees to act as Nobody's 'guardian', providing for and protecting him.
+The man Jack murders three members of a family but fails to kill the youngest child, a one-and-a-half-year-old boy.
+The child had crawled out of the house and up a hill to a graveyard where ghosts find him.
+His mother, as a ghost, asks them to protect the child, and the ghosts ultimately agree to raise him.
+Mrs. Owens, the ghost who first discovered the baby, and her husband Mr. Owens, become his adoptive parents.
+The baby is named Nobody Owens (a play on "nobody owns") and is granted the Freedom of the Graveyard, which allows Nobody to pass through solid objects when in the graveyard, including its gates.
+The mysterious caretaker Silas, who exists on the border between life and death, agrees to act as Nobody's 'guardian', providing for and protecting him.
 The man Jack is persuaded by Silas that the toddler isn't there, and leaves.

 As a young child, Nobody (often called Bod) begins learning to read and write and befriends a girl called Scarlett Perkins, whose parents regularly bring her to play in the graveyard.
-It is with her that Bod discovers a creature called the Sleer, who has been waiting for thousands of years within a prehistoric barrow for his "Master" to come and reclaim him along with the treasures he guards (a knife, a goblet, and brooch respectively).
+It is with her that Bod discovers a creature called the Sleer, who has been waiting for thousands of years within a prehistoric barrow for his "Master" to come and reclaim him, along with the treasures he guards: a knife, a goblet, and a brooch.
 The Sleer initially attempts to scare the two away with a ghostly projection, but Bod sees through the ruse and the Sleer relents.
-Scarlett's parents believe she has gone missing during this adventure.
-Shortly afterward, the family moves to Scotland.
+Shortly afterward, Scarlett's family moves to Glasgow.